LiBinZyu/VAI/README.md

 * **Customizable Wake Word**: Define one or more phrases to activate voice listening. (**Note**: This feature currently relies on the Windows platform API.)
 * **High-Accuracy multilingual ASR**: Integrates with Alibaba Cloud's Qwen model for reliable speech-to-text transcription.
 * **LLM-Powered Intent Parsing**: Leverages a Large Language Model to interpret natural language and convert it into a structured JSON `tool_call`.
+    > <!> Through the local real-time intent parsing `NluController.cs` module, it reduces the number of LLM calls and lock the function and implement 0-delay feedback.
 * **Seamless Function Execution**: Automatically maps the LLM's output to execute corresponding C# functions within Unity.
 * **Simple Configuration with UI**: You can use VAI UI in your own project.